fluxapps/MultiAssign/README.md

 cd Services
 git clone https://github.com/studer-raimann/RouterService.git Router
 ```
-Switch to the setup-Menu of your Installation and perform a Structure-reload in the Tab Tools. this can take a few moments.
+Switch to the setup-Menu of your Installation and perform a Structure-reload in the Tab Tools.
+This can take a few moments.
 After the reload has been performed, you can install the plugin.
 ##Install Plugin
 Start at your ILIAS root directory
 ```bash